maxgio92/maxgio92.github.io/content/posts/k8s-stride-06-elevation-privilege.md

 For sure here eBPF plays a fundamental role here as it allow to program the kernel in a safe manner and easily inspect kernel events.

-[Inspektor Gadget](https://github.com/kinvolk/inspektor-gadget) is a collection of tools to do inspection inspired by [kubectl-trace](https://github.com/iovisor/kubectl-trace) plugin which schedules [btftrace](https://github.com/iovisor/bpftrace) programs in Kubernetes clusters.
+[Inspektor Gadget](https://github.com/kinvolk/inspektor-gadget) is a collection of tools to do inspection inspired by [kubectl-trace](https://github.com/iovisor/kubectl-trace) plugin which schedules [bpftrace](https://github.com/iovisor/bpftrace) programs in Kubernetes clusters.
 The most relevant gadget for this scope is the [traceloop](https://github.com/kinvolk/traceloop) that can help inspecting system calls requested by Pods also in the past.
 Here what is very interesing is also the [capabilities](https://github.com/kinvolk/inspektor-gadget/blob/master/docs/guides/capabilities.md) gadget that can help to tailor our Pod container's `SecurityContext`s.
 What we'd need then is a filtering layer that can fill an alert system for suspictious behaviour.

 ## Known vulnerabilities

-Now that we reason about some vectors, let's list known vulnerabilities from which we can defend with detection and prevention.
+Now that we reason about some possible vectors, let's list known vulnerabilities from which we can defend with detection and prevention.

 ### [CVE-2020-14386](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2020-14386)